slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 ## Conclusion
 In this tutorial, we explored using LLMs and Langchain to retrieve information from an adverse events report.
 Langchain is a framework that enables building of LLM-based applications, such as a chatbot.
 We then used Streamlit as a web app front-end to ask questions of the document.
 This is a powerful use case by which users can dialogue with a healthcare document using natural language.

-I would be interested to explore with different types of documents (i.e., Standards of Care guidelines for [Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1)), and building out a more robust GUI.
+I would be interested to explore with different types of documents (i.e., Standards of Care guidelines for [Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1)), and building out an advanced UI with Streamlit.
 I will explore these in a future post.

 ## References